tsclay/RAPP/README.md

 ## 🎬 Getting Started 🎬

-In your terminal, navigate to where you would like the project to live, and type the following commands:
+In your terminal, navigate to where you want to store the project, and type the following commands:

 ```bash
 git clone https://github.com/tsclay/RAPP.git